It's not easy getting your head around what you need to take. Deep down you know

-A small calculator (dual power, not just solar): compact enough for carrying around to make currency conversions with, confirming prices and generally keeping track of your budget (better than taking out an expensive smart phone all the time if in a developing country).
-Also an alarm clock (or the alarm on your mobile phone is just as good), maybe with a world-time feature.
-You will also probably need an international plug adaptor (see plug types), maybe with a USB plug charging facility if you are taking electronics that charge via USB (example).
+An alarm clock (or the alarm on your mobile phone is just as good) and you will also probably need an international plug adaptor (see plug types), maybe with a USB plug charging facility if you are taking electronics that charge via USB (example).

 If there is one item that more and more travellers

 are packing it's a laptop (see tablet computers below).
 Think

 about it, you can store/edit all your photos, write a blog, find

 Wi-Fi spots and access the net, listen to music or watch movies.

 Sounds great and yes having a laptop can be great, but

 it's not for everyone and certainly only recommended in some cases

 and for a few destinations.
 The first issue is weight, unless you

 have a travel designed ultra-light laptop it's going to be debatable